Dan Sheehan (rugby union): Ireland

 Sheehan made his senior international test debut on 6 November 2021 against Japan at the Aviva Stadium.

 In the 2022 Six Nations, Sheehan came off the bench in a win against Wales and played the majority of the defeat to France after Rónan Kelleher came off injured in the 26th minute.

 Sheehan earned his first start for Ireland in the February 2022 Six Nations match against Italy.
 In the final match of the 2022 Six Nations, he scored a try and won the player-of-the-match award in a 26–5 victory over Scotland.
 Sheehan was nominated for the 2022 World Rugby Breakthrough Player of the Year.

 On 18 March 2023, Sheehan scored two tries in a player-of-the-match performance against England which clinched the 2023 Six Nations and the Grand Slam.

 In 2024, Sheehan won the 2024 Six Nations Championship finishing the tournament as joint top try scorer with five alongside Duhan van der Merwe.

 In January 2025, despite just returning from a six month long injury and only one appearance in the URC that season, he was named on the bench for the opening round of the 2025 Six Nations against England.
 He went on to score a try as they won 27–22.
 In February 2025, he was named in the starting lineup for the first time during the tournament against Wales and in the absence of Caelan Doris through injury, he also captained the team for the first time.
 Ireland won the Triple Crown after a 27–18 victory with Sheehan lifting the trophy alongside Doris.
 On March 15th, Sheehan scored a hat-trick at the Stadio Olimpico in Rome, during a 22–17 victory over Italy.

 British & Irish Lions

 In May 2025, he was selected for the 2025 British & Irish Lions tour to Australia.
 In July 2025, he scored a try in the first test as the Lions won 29–17.
 He also scored the first try in the second test as the Lions won 29–26 to secure the series victory.
 During the third test he was caught engaging in foul play with an illegal challenge to head of Australian player Tom Lynagh.
 After receiving a four match suspension, he denied the action was illegal and rejected the findings of the citing.
-Though one of world rugbys most respected voices and ex referee Nigel Owen outlined the play was dangerous, illegal and deserved to be red carded.
+Though one of World Rugby's most respected voices, and retired international referee, Nigel Owens outlined the play was dangerous, illegal and deserved to be red carded.